Idan-sh/S.M.P/README.md

 <br />

 ### 2.5) Show 10 of the Most Recent Statuses of a Member / Fan Page
-bla bla bla.
+Prints the 10 most recent status posts of a member **OR** a fan page.

+> The user will get an option to choose between the options.
 <br />

 ### 2.6) Connect Two Members - Add a Friendship
-bla bla bla.
+**Adds** a **friendship** between two **members**.
+Searches the members in the `members` array of `SMP`, adds each one to the other's `memberArray`.
 <br />

 ### 2.7) Disconnect Two Members - Remove a Friendship
-bla bla bla.
+**Remove** a **friendship** that exists between two **members**.
+Searches for the members in the `members` array of `SMP`
+* If both found - tries to remove each member from the other's `memberArray`
+* If they are not friend - an exception will be thrown
 <br />

 ### 2.8) Add a Member as a Fan of a Fan Page
-bla bla bla.
+Add an existing member as a fan to an existing fan page.
+Searches for the member in the `members` array of `SMP` Seaches for the fan page in the `fanPages` array of `SMP`
+* If both found - tries to add the member to the fan page's `memberArray`, and tries to add the fan page to the member's `fpArray`
+* If at least one was not found - an exception will be thrown
 <br />

-### 2.9) Remove a Member as a Fan of a Fan Page
+### 2.9) Remove a Member (a Fan) of a Fan Page
-bla bla bla.
+Remove a fan to an existing fan page.
+Searches for the member in the `members` array of `SMP` Seaches for the fan page in the `fanPages` array of `SMP`
+* If both found - tries to remove the member to the fan page's `memberArray`, and tries to remove the fan page to the member's `fpArray`
+* If at least one was not found - an exception will be thrown
 <br />

 ### 2.10) Show All Members and Fan Pages in the system
-bla bla bla.
+Print all existing members in the `members` array of `SMP`,
+Print all existing fan pages in the `fanPages` array of `SMP`.
 <br />

 ### 2.11) Show All Fans / Friends of a Fan Page / Member
-bla bla bla.
+Print all members that were set as fans of a fan page **OR**
+Print all the members that were set as friends of a member.

+> The user will get an option to choose between the options.
 <br />

 ### 2.12) Finish and Quit
-This option will close the menu and save all the `members` / `fan pages` added and all of the changes made since starting the app into a database file.
+This option will close the program and save all the `members`, `fan pages` and all of the changes made since starting the program into a `database` file.

+> Overwrites the database file if one already exists